 Coated in honey and brown sugar, this barbecue bacon jerky is unlike anything you’ve had before.
 This is how to make the best bacon jerky on a smoker.

-If you’re a fan of store-bought jerky, then you’ve come to the right place.
+If you’re a fan of store-bought jerky, you’ve come to the right place.
 This barbecue bacon jerky is easy to make in the backyard on your smoker, and best of all it’s completely painless to cook.

 Made with just bacon, brown sugar, and honey as its core ingredients, it’s done after just a couple of hours on the smoker.